 St Joseph's has access to a number of outside providers to cater for students who may wish to study courses not offered at this school.
 These are normally language based courses, but do cover most subject offerings including Dance.
-More information can be obtained from the Curriculum Coordinator.
+More information can be obtained from the Leader of Learning - Curriculum.
 Please note that these courses will have costs additional to normal school fees and are billed to the student by the provider.